Antarcticsiclepop/left4dead2-choreography-script/documentation/response.md

 );
 ```

 A `Reponse::` object will allow you to add more options after a scene has finished, rather than using direct scene names.
+It's valid to not provide a **scene**.

 ## **`::followups()`**